pedro-moreira-ibm/bob-ppi-workshop/flight400-demo-main/README.md

 <pre>
   Bob may identify other programs that use `FLIGHTS` or `FLIGHTSZ`.
   Those dependencies are valuable impact-analysis findings, but they are outside the scope of the exercise.
-  In a production change, those programs would be reviewed and recompiled separately.
+  In a production change, those programs would be reviewed and recompiled separately. </pre>
-<\pre>

 &nbsp;

 ✅ **Exercise 3 completed** - You've added Total Flight Hours across the database, RPG program, and screen — from impact analysis and source changes to compilation and validation — with Bob's help!